 Envied around the world as progressive and socially just, the welfare policies of EU countries will have to increasingly contend with ageing and demographic change.
 Change must also address Europe’s widening inequalities and social imbalances.
 But by mid-century the current average of four active workers per pensioner could be reduced to two, so how adaptable should European social models be?

-Professor at the University of Amsterdam and Belgian Deputy Prime Minister (1994–1995)
+Belgian Minister of State, Professor at the University of Amsterdam and former deputy prime minister

 Table 2 – Industrial Policies for the Digital Era